Skip to content

 A small army of volunteers are on hand in various capacities to help run the events.
 Typically, Newmarket hosts a provincial elite weekend-long event.

-In the six intervening years, Ben has competed at the elite level, practising two nights each week and competing all over the province.
+In the six intervening years, Ben has competed at the elite level, practicing two nights each week and competing all over the province.
 He’s made friends and has become more involved in the club.

 “I’m already starting with the volunteering… I’d like to coach maybe as a possibility,” he concludes.